 Carbon Stories: Carbon Neutral High-Rise or The End of an Era?

 High-rise in times of fighting climate change.
 Is it desirable?
 Can it be done in a responsible manner?
 Is carbon neutral high-rise within the realm of possibilities?
 Thursday, April 25, GROUP A-CARBONLAB, International Architecture Biennale Rotterdam (IABR) and KeileCollectief organize the 9th Carbon Stories debate titled ‘Carbon Neutral High-rise or The End of an Era?’ at the Keilepand.
 On this evening LEVS, V8 architects, WSP and the municipality of Rotterdam will share their views on the sense and sensibilities of Carbon Neutral High-rise.
-Register for your free ticket.
+Watch the event online.

 With reducing climate change effects taking center stage in investment reporting, regulations and tenders, the topic of embodied carbon is an area of increasing interest for everyone involved in the built environment.